-Students will receive 33 lessons from September through May.
+Students will receive 31 lessons and 2 performance classes from September through May.
 Summer lessons are available from June through August, and the student may choose the number of lessons to fit busy summer schedules.

 Imagine if you went to the gym for 9 months and made great progress, then took 3 months off.
 Much of that hard work goes right out the window!
 Piano lessons are a very similar situation.
 Parents can feel that their child has earned a summer-long break, but the child then is frustrated in the fall when he or she has backtracked considerably.
 Current students are expected to take a minimum of 7 summer lessons.

 Students who do not sign up for summer lessons relinquish their spot in the studio.

 Tuition is a set, pro-rated monthly rate and is due at the first lesson of each month.
 A one-time $50 books and materials fee is due at the beginning of each year (September).
 Festival and competition fees are to be paid separately and are due a month before the scheduled event.

 All students pay a registration fee at the start of each school year (September).
 The fee is used to cover materials and music books throughout the year.

 "Your child will progress musically only as far as their instrument will let them."